Climatete/GTR-NNER/README.md

   pip install -r requirements.txt
   ```
 3. Download the PyTorch AllenNLP version of SciBERT from [here](https://s3-us-west-2.amazonaws.com/ai2-s2-research/scibert/pytorch_models/scibert_scivocab_cased.tar).
-Put it into the current directory.
+Put it into the current directory.BERT of GENIA from Bio_ClinicalBERT.BERT of ACE2005 from multi_cased_L-12_H-768_A-12.

 4. Put the preprocessed data into "data" directory.
 There is a sample directory for your reference to preprocess original datasets.